chrplr/PCBS/docs/software-installation.rst

 - a code editor: *Sublime text*
 - a version control system: *Git*
 - the statistical programming language: *R*
-- its integrated development environement: *R Studio*
+- its integrated development environment: *R Studio*
 - Various python packages, including *expyriment*,
 - the *Psychtoolbox-3* for vision and neural sciences.